blxlrsmb/uknow/README.md

   ![logo](https://git.net9.org/blxlrsmb/unknown/raw/master/docs/logo/logo.png)

-  Uknow Information Collector is a highly extensible web server which can fetch and process various information, and provide it with RESTful api.
+  Uknow Information Collector is a highly extensible web server which can fetch and process various information feeds, and provide them with RESTful api.

-  It's a project for Software Engineering (2013Fall) course in THU, and it is currently deployed at [https://uknow.net9.org]()
+  It's a project for *Software Engineering (2013Fall)* course in Tsinghua University, and is currently deployed at [https://uknow.net9.org](https://uknow.net9.org)

   Note that Uknow is far from complete.
 We only wrote a proof-of-concept working system to present our highly extensible design.
   Any contribution is welcome.